 5) Get banked to speed tax refunds with direct deposit

-The quickest method for you to receive your tax refund is by submitting your return electronically and requesting direct deposit.
+The quickest way to receive your tax refund is by submitting your return electronically and requesting direct deposit.

-The vast majority (98%) of Social Security and Veterans Affairs payments are distributed to millions of accounts using the same electronic transfer system as other federal agencies.
+Most (98%) Social Security and Veterans Affairs payments are distributed to millions of accounts using the same electronic transfer system as other federal agencies.

-The IRS deposits nearly all tax refunds into millions of accounts, relying on the very same electronic transfer mechanism that is utilized by other government departments to deposit over 98% of their revenue.
+The IRS deposits nearly all tax refunds into millions of accounts, relying on the electronic transfer mechanism other government departments utilize to deposit over 98% of their revenue.

-A deposit into your bank account also eliminates the risk of a refund check being lost or stolen or returned to the IRS as undeliverables.
+A deposit into your bank account also eliminates the risk of a refund check being lost, stolen, or returned to the IRS as undeliverable.